-Diversity Targets and Progress in FY2024
+Diversity Targets and Progress in FY2025

-Skills Diversity Target Strengthen the Board's core skill set especially in the area of property development and management.
-Progress As at 31 March 2024, this target is met.
-Mr Tan Swee Yiow was appointed on 9 January 2024 and was the Senior Managing Director of Real Estate at Keppel Ltd. and Non-Executive Director of Keppel Management Ltd. until his retirement on 31 December 2023.
-Mr Tan is currently a Director of the World Green Building Council Board as well as President of the Real Estate Developers' Association of Singapore.
+Skills Diversity Target Maintain a Board with diverse mix of backgrounds, skills and leadership across various industries.
+Progress As at 31 March 2025, this target is met.
+The Company has a Board with diverse mix of backgrounds, skills and leadership across various industries.
 Gender Diversity Target At least 20% female representation on the Board.
-Progress As at 31 March 2024, this target is met.
+Progress As at 31 March 2025, this target is met.
 The Company has five directors of which one is a female.
 Ms Fam Lee San was appointed a Non-Executive Director of the Company in July 2014.
 The Board continues to maintain its target of at least 20% female representation on the Board.
 Board Independence Target At least one-third of the Board to be independent.
-Progress As at 31 March 2024, this target is met.
-More than half of the board members are Independent Non-Executive Directors, with three out of the five board members are Independent Non-Executive Directors.
+Progress As at 31 March 2025, this target is met.
+More than half of the board members are Independent Non-Executive Directors, with three out of the five board members being independent non-executive directors.
 Age Diversity Target Age diversity with board members with ages ranging from fifties to seventies.
-Progress As at 31 March 2024, this target is met.
+Progress As at 31 March 2025, this target is met.
 Two directors are in the fifties, two in the sixties and one over seventy in age.

-In October 2012, Ms Fam Lee San was appointed as an Alternate Director, and was thereafter appointed as a Non-Executive Director of the Company in July 2014.
+Mr Lee Chien Shih was appointed as a Non-Executive Director to the Board on 1 October 1999.
+Mr Lee is a Director of Lee Rubber Company (Pte) Limited, Lee Latex (Pte) Limited, Lee Foundation Singapore and Lee Foundation, States of Malaya.
+He holds an MBBS from the National University of Singapore.
+The Company continues to benefit from Mr Lee's contributions in terms of improved and robust discussion and decision-making at the Board.
+Ms Fam Lee San was appointed as an Alternate Director in October 2012, and was thereafter appointed as a Non-Executive Director of the Company in July 2014.
 Mr Koh Poh Tiong was appointed as an Independent Non-Executive Director of the Company in February 2017 and thereafter, as Chairman of the Board in August 2017.
 Mr Koh brings with him many years of experience as a Director of other public listed companies as well as private companies and organisations in a wide variety of industries and sectors.
 In August 2019, the Board appointed an additional Independent Non-Executive Director, Mr Ong Sim Ho.
 Mr Ong is an experienced tax and corporate lawyer at Drew & Napier LLC.
 In March 2023, Mr Chu Leong Tho was appointed an Alternate Director to Ms Fam Lee San.
 Mr Chu has more than 35 years of experience in real estate (with developers as well as funds) covering various markets in Asia including China, Hong Kong, Japan, South Korea, Malaysia, Singapore and Australia.
-In January 2024, the Board appointed an additional Independent Non-Executive Director, Mr Tan is currently the Chairman of the Board of Keppel REIT Management Limited, Director of the World Green Building Council Board as well as Honorary Advisor of the Singapore Green Building Council.
+The Board appointed an additional Independent Non-Executive Director, Mr Tan Swee Yiow in January 2024.
+Mr Tan is currently the Chairman of the Board of Keppel REIT Management Limited as well as Honorary Advisor of the Singapore Green Building Council.
 He also serves as a member of the Workplace Safety and Health Council and chairs its Construction and Landscape Committee.
 He is also the President of the Real Estate Developers' Association of Singapore.
 These appointments have enhanced the Board's diversity in terms of gender, skill set, experience, expertise, age and perspectives to support the long-term success of the Company.